owhite/OTHER/odrive_vscode_tutorial.md

 to:
   CONFIG_DEBUG=true
 now run:
-$ make clean
-$ make

-the check if you have created a new .elf file in the build directory.
+then check if you have created a new .elf file in the build directory.
 The file is probably called: build/ODriveFirmware.elf

 Also convince yourself that openocd is talking to the stlink device and to your board.
 Try connecting an stlink to the ODrive board and running: